awsdocs/amazon-s3-userguide/doc_source/upload-objects.md

 ------
 #### [ JavaScript ]

-The following example upload an existing file to an Amazon S3 bucket\. in a specific Region\.
+The following example upload an existing file to an Amazon S3 bucket in a specific Region\.

 ```
 // Import required AWS SDK clients and commands for Node.js.